How to compare tablet PCs: A Crowdstorm buyer’s guide

 Tablet size: screen width, power and memory

 While manufacturer and software are hugely important, there are more things to consider – such as portability and practicality.
-This is where we need to think about you’ll actually be using your tablet PC for, no matter what it may look like or cost!
+Think about what you’ll actually be using your tablet PC for, no matter what it may look like or cost!

 - Screen size: You’ll find tablet PCs as small as 7-8 inches (diagonal, corner to corner), which is little more than your average smartphone – while at the other end of the scale there are 12-inch devices comparable to a laptop.
 Ask yourself when you will need to use your tablet: on the bus, on the sofa, to give demonstrations?
 Is portability or clarity more important?

 - Power (RAM): Like any computer, a tablet PC will only be as fast as its processor and RAM will allow.
-Budget device may have less than 1GB of RAM, which will struggle with anything but the most basic tasks – while top of the range iPads and Galaxy devices will boast 3+GB.
-Here more is always better and you get what you pay for.
-But for simple browsing, getting on Facebook or playing light games you really don’t need a high-end device.
+Budget devices (around 1GB of RAM) will struggle with anything but basic tasks – top range iPads and Galaxy devices will boast 3+GB.
+More is always better, and you get what you pay for.
+But for web browsing or e-reading you don’t need something top-end.
+Also look out for single, double and quad-core.
+Again, the more 'cores' the better, as a quad-core tablet will process your input much quicker than a single-core device.

-- Memory: Memory is how much storage your device has – for everything from music and movies to your apps and files.
-Even budget tablet PCS tend to have 8GB of memory – pretty good when you think an MP3 song is about 5MB (there are about 1,000MB to a GB) and a movie about 1GB.
-But if you want your film and music collections on your device, you’ll be pleased to hear higher end tablets have at least 32/64GB of storage.
-You may also want to look out for devices that allow you to swap in memory cards, giving you much added flexibility (microSD cards now go up to a massive 512GB of storage).
+- Memory (storage): Memory is how much storage your device has – for everything from music and movies to your apps and files.
+Budget tablet PCs tend to have 8GB of memory.
+Pretty good if you think an MP3 song is about 5MB (there are about 1,000MB to a GB) - but not if you think a movie is 1-3GB.
+And when you take into considering the OS alone can take up 5+GB of that space, you're soon nearing capacity - which can affect your tablet's performance.
+High end tablets have 32/64GB of internal memory. and you may want to choose a device that has a memory card slot, giving you added flexibility (microSD cards now go up to a massive 512GB of storage).

 Apps, downloads and connectivity